Which of the following best describes the primary focus of microb... | Study Prep in Pearson+

 1

 Step 1: Understand the definition of microbiology.
-Microbiology is a branch of biology that deals with the study of microorganisms, which are organisms too small to be seen with the naked eye.
+Microbiology is a branch of biology that deals with the study of microorganisms, which are organisms that are too small to be seen with the naked eye.

 Step 2: Identify the key characteristic of microorganisms.
 These include bacteria, viruses, fungi, protozoa, and algae, all of which require a microscope to be observed.

-Step 4: The third option involves chemical reactions in living organisms, which is the domain of biochemistry rather than microbiology.
+Step 4: Evaluate the other options.
+The study of animal behavior relates to ethology, geological formations relate to geology, and plant physiology relates to botany, none of which are the primary focus of microbiology.

-Step 5: The fourth option concerns animal behavior in natural environments, which falls under ethology or zoology, not microbiology.
-Therefore, the best description is the study of organisms too small to be seen without a microscope.
+Step 5: Conclude that the best description of microbiology is the study of organisms too small to be seen with the naked eye.

 Watch next